 Your vase should be kept topped up a maximum of 10 cm of clean, fresh water.
 Clean the vase every couple of days and replace the water.

 When it comes to displaying your tulips, keep the vase out of direct sunlight and away from any radiators to keep them looking their best for longer.

-This fabulous flower will continue to grow in the vase at home, if cared for in the correct way.
-The flower will extend towards the light, gaining height and depth in a matter of days.
+Tulips will continue to grow in their vase at home, if cared for in the correct way.
+The flower will extend towards the light, gaining height and depth in a matter of days so it's always a good idea to keep this in mind when choosing your vase.
 Send a beautiful bouquet filled with colourful tulips today and make their day that little bit brighter this spring.